HedgeCore-Protocol/hedgecore-docs/content/docs/protocol/transfer-restrictions.md

 # Transfer Restrictions

-HedgeCore constructs around the soul-bound token concept—assets maintaining non-transferability by default.
+StoneYield constructs around the soul-bound token concept—assets maintaining non-transferability by default.
 This design introduces strong guarantees surrounding protocol behavior and reward eligibility, and helps ensure that tokenized positions cannot liquidate, trade, or deploy in exploitative financial loops.

 ## Non-Transferable by Default

-sUSD tokens maintain non-transferability unless the holding address receives explicit unlock.
+STUSD tokens maintain non-transferability unless the holding address receives explicit unlock.
 This restriction enforces at the contract level through a custom `_update()` override, which acts on every transfer attempt.

 Permitted cases:
 - Generation (`from == address(0)`)